VCCT-MAST5112-2025-G1/ST10467825-ChefMenuApp/README.md

   Added dynamic item counts per food category and total price calculation for the menu items.
 Counts and totals update dynamically as menu items are added, providing the chef with a clear overview of the menu and costs.
 Updated TypeScript configuration to ensure stricter type checking and better type safety across the app.

+- Version 1.5

+  Added dedicated screens for each job type to improve navigation and user clarity across the app.
+Each screen now will handle its own layout and logic whilst maintaining consistent styling with the main interface.
+Refactored the menu function so it can be global, this will come in handy for the chef's side of things later.
+Carried out minor UI adjustments to ensure consistent behaviour between the new job screens and the main menu

 ## Installation and setup

 1. Clone this repository: